algorand/go-algorand-doc/api/REST.md

 The token is located in the data directory in "algod.token" after execution of any goal command.

+The token can also be generated using the following command:

+     - Goal node generatetoken -d data

+Note that you have to specify the node data directory or have the $ALGORAND_DATA enviornment variable set.
+The node must be shutdown to execute this command.

 Pass the token in the header of the API call - "X-Algo-API-Token={token}"

     - Ex. curl http://127.0.0.1:8080/accounts -H "X-Algo-API-Token:{token}"